 Master of Science in School Counseling

 This M.S. in School Counseling degree at Viterbo University has received approval from The Higher Learning Commission.
-The program does not have Wisconsin Department of Public Instruction (DPI) or Council of Accreditation of Counseling and Related Educational Programs (CACREP) approval at this time.
+The program has Wisconsin Department of Public Instruction (DPI) approval.
+The program does not have Council of Accreditation of Counseling and Related Educational Programs (CACREP) approval at this time.

 Students must maintain a cumulative grade point average of 3.0 for all MSSC coursework, with no individual course grade lower than C.